luiseeisfeld/LuiseEisfeld.github.io/_pages/research.md

 _(Paper available upon request.)_

-Work in progress: "Acquisitions and Entry in Software Markets"
+# Work in progress:

+Acquisitions and Entry in Software Markets